 Abraham MORPURGO was born in Amsterdam on August 23, 1882.
 He was one of the eight children of the Jewish couple Izak MORPURGO and Vogeltje MORPURGO, neé Beddekoper.
 His parents were buried in the famous Sephardic Jewish cemetery Beth Haim in Ouderkerk aan de Amstel near Amsterdam.

 Elsa and Abraham MORPURGO’s daughter Edith was born in Salzburg on November 20, 1912.
-The MORPURGO family lived at 19 Schlachthofgasse /15 Rainerstraße in the Elisabeth-Vorstadt neighborhood – just a few blocks away from Elsa’s parents’ home.
-Abraham MORPURGO was a businessman, and until the violent year of 1938 he was the proprietor of a trade, insurance, and general agency called »the Anchor« located at 6 Lessingstraße /17 Rainerstraße.
+The MORPURGO family lived at 19 Schlachthofgasse/15 Rainerstraße in the Elisabeth-Vorstadt neighborhood – just a few blocks away from Elsa’s parents’ home.
+Abraham MORPURGO was a businessman, and until the violent year of 1938 he was the proprietor of a trade, insurance, and general agency called »the Anchor« located at 6 Lessingstraße/17 Rainerstraße.
 Both buildings on the Rainerstraße (previously called the Westbahnstraße) had belonged to the Jewish couple Gottlieb und Hermine Winkler.
 Gottlieb Winkler, Vice-president of the Salzburg Jewich Community Organization died in 1921 and after that his widow Hermine Winkler was sole owner of the property.

 In the violent year of 1938 a Salzburg building contractor and a dentist were the beneficiaries of the expulsion of the MORPURGO family from the two buildings which had been owned by the Jewish widow Hermine Winkler.
 Abraham MORPURGO, who was still a citizen of the Dutch Netherlands, fled to Amsterdam in June 1938 with his wife Elsa, daughter Edith, and mother in law – the 78 year old widow Johanna KLEIN.
 On April 27, 1939 26 year old Edith MORPURGO married Julius Jakob David ESSINGER in Amsterdam.
 ESSINGER had been born in Munich on April 21, 1902, and had owned a movie theater there before he fled to Amsterdam in 1937.
-The ESSINGERs had two children born in Amsterdam, Eveline Franziska, born on February 15, 1940, und René, born on April 20, 1942.
+The ESSINGERs had two children born in Amsterdam, Eveline Franziska, born on February 15, 1940, and René, born on April 20, 1942.

-The last residences of the MORPURGO-KLEIN and ESSINGER families in Amsterdam were at 1045 Prinsengracht and 119 Vijzelstraat, and they were arrested and interned some time after the beginning of the German occupation of Holland (though the specific dates are unknown).
+The last residences of the MORPURGO-KLEIN and ESSINGER families in Amsterdam were at 1045 Prinsengracht and 119 Vijzelstraat.
+They were arrested and interned at some point after the beginning of the German occupation of Holland (though the specific dates are unknown).
 What is known from the Dutch Databank Community Joods Monument and the Shoah-Databank at Yad Vashem, is that Abraham MOPURGO, his mother-in-law Johanna KLEIN, his daughter Edith, her husband Julius ESSINGER and their daughter Eveline were all deported to Auschwitz.

-After many inquiries we received a report at the beginning of 2012 that of Abraham MORPURGO’s seven siblings, four were also murdered: his brothers Jacob and Joseph in Sobibor, his brother Moses and his sister Sippora (whose married name was FRANK) in Auschwitz.
+After many inquiries we received a report at the beginning of 2012 that four of Abraham MORPURGO’s seven siblings were also murdered: his brothers Jacob and Joseph in Sobibor, his brother Moses and his sister Sippora (whose married name was FRANK) in Auschwitz.

-1 The two Salzburg properties, 6 Lessingstraße/17 Rainerstraße and 19 Schlachthofgasse /15 Rainerstraße, were owned by the Jewish couple Gottlieb und Hermine Winkler from 1913 and 1914 to 1922.
+The two Salzburg properties, 6 Lessingstraße/17 Rainerstraße and 19 Schlachthofgasse/15 Rainerstraße, were owned by the Jewish couple Gottlieb und Hermine Winkler from 1913 and 1914 to 1922.
 After the death of Gottlieb in 1922 they belonged to the widow Hermine Winkler.
 After her death in 1937 the two buildings were supposed to go to her heirs: Hugo Winkler; the Mensa Academica Judaica; the Chewra Kaddischa (the Salzburg Jewish burial society); and the Jewish Institute for the Blind.
 But before the transfers could be entered in the property register the two buildings were confiscated in 1939 (6 Lessingstraße was turned over to Liselotte Niedermüller-Zojer, and 19 Schlachthofgasse was turned over to Lorenz und Olga Deutschmann).
-Between 1950 and 1955 they were restored in steps to Hugo Winkler and to the official Jewish Community of Vienna (property register Salzburg-Froschheim EZ 225 and EZ 228).
+Between 1950 and 1955 they were restored in steps to Hugo Winkler and to the official Jewish Community of Vienna [Salzburg-Froschheim property register #s EZ 225 and EZ 228].

 In 1960, at the request of the Austrian People’s Party (ÖVP), the Salzburg City Council voted unanimously to rename the Schlachthofgasse as the Hans Prodinger-Straße because Hans Prodinger had lived at 15 Schlachthofgasse from 1925 to 1928.